 He went on to play guest roles in the Nine Network’s HOUSE HUSBANDS and Network Ten’s MR & MRS MURDER.
-On the big screen Jake appears in THE SAPPHIRES and Buz Luhrmann’s THE GREAT GATSBY.

 Ryan was reunited with Kewley when they played Uncle and Nephew in the new Nine Network/Screentime series FAT TONY & CO.
 (2014) and went on to play Bea Smith’s husband Harry Smith in WENTWORTH (2013-2015) on Foxtel.

 He appeared in the television series of WOLF CREEK in 2016 and the feature films THE SAPPHIRES, Buz Luhrmann’s THE GREAT GATSBY, OUT OF THE SHADOWS and BLUE WORLD ORDER before joining the cast of HOME AND AWAY in 2017, playing ‘Robbo’ Reid, a role which has brought him a large fan base.
 He continued playing ‘Robbo’ until 2020 (pictured).

 After taking part in ACTING ESSENTIALS in 2009 CLAUDIA HRUSCHKA went on to shoot two motion pictures in 2011 – the Working Dog film